vosmani/TrentoWeatherBitBarPlugin/README.md

 # TrentoWeatherBitBarPlugin
-Displays real-time weather data from University of Trento Meterological station Molino Vittoria
+This is a plugin for BitBar (https://getbitbar.com/) that displays real-time weather data (updated every 20 mins) in your menu bar.
+The data is parsed from Molino Vittoria weather station hosted at University of Trento (http://www.ing.unitn.it/~prometeo/Dati.htm)